Indexed Grothendieck construction: Some properties of the Grothendieck construction

 \end{enum} A \dfn{cleavage preserving morphism} between split opfibrations $p\:\E\to \C$ and $q\:\F\to \D$ is a commutative square in $\CAT$ \sq[n][5.5][6.5]{\E}{\F}{\C}{\D}{H}{p}{q}{K} such that for every $E\in \E$ and every $f\:p(E)\to C$ in $\C$ we have $H(\ov{f^E})=\ov{K(f)}^{H(E)}$. \begin{eqD*} \fibsqN{H(E)}{H(f\stb E)}{q(H(E))}{q(H(f\stb E))}{H(\ov{f}^E)}{q}{q(H(\ov{f}^E))}\quad \quad \quad \fibsqN{H(E)}{K(f)\stb H(E)}{K(p(E))}{K(C)}{\ov{K(f)}^{H(E)}}{q}{K(f)} \end{eqD*} If we restrict the attention to split opfibrations over a fixed $\C$, we require cleavage preserving morphisms $(H,K)$ to have $K=\Id{\C}$.

 Split opfibrations over $\C$ and cleavage preserving morphisms form a category $\Fib[o][n][\C]$.

 A functor $p\:\E\to \C$ is called a \dfn{discrete opfibration} (in \CAT) (over \C) if for every object $E\in \E$ and every morphism $f\:p(E)\to C$ in $\C$, there exists a unique lifting $\ov{f}^E\:E\to f\stb E$ of $f$ to $E$.
 In particular, $\ov{f}^E$ is cartesian and $p$ is a Grothendieck opfibration.
-Cleavage preserving morphisms are just commutative squares in $\CAT$ and we obtain a category $\Fib[b][n][\C]$ of discrete opfibrations over $\C$. \end{rec}
+Cleavage preserving morphisms are just commutative squares in $\CAT$ and we obtain a category $\Fib[b][n][\C]$ of discrete opfibrations over $\C$.
+We denote as $\Fib+[b][n][\C]$ its full subcategory on the discrete opfibrations with small fibres. \end{defne}

 \begin{rem} The pullback $H\st p$ of a split opfibration $p\:\E\to \C$ along $H\:\D\to \C$ is a split opfibration.
 We can choose the cleavage of $H\st p$ to make the universal square that exhibits the pullback into a cleavage preserving morphism. \end{rem}